shelbyt/smartChart/readme.md

 **ASSESSMENT**: That birds would sing and think it were not night.

 In the future this will be configurable.
+For now it can be toggled on and off.
 ![SM Example](images/example1.PNG)

 ### The Problem: